tckerr/walk/README.md

 - Functions for recursive processing of nested object trees and directed graphs
 - User defined callback hooks that get executed during the traversal
-- Support for asynchronous callbacks, run either in sequence or in parallel
-- Incremental graph traversal through generators, with full async support
+- Incremental graph traversal through generators
 - A variety of convenience functions, which double as implementation examples for the library

 # Installation